Koed00/django-q/docs/install.rst

 We strive to be compatible with last two major version of Django.
 At the moment this means we support the 1.7.10 and 1.8.4 releases.
 Once version 1.9 is out , support for Django 1.7 will be deprecated.
-This means than newer releases of Django Q might still work, but are no longer targeted for testing.
+This will mean that newer releases of Django Q might still work, but are no longer targeted for testing.